 The very first step to setting good financial goals is to focus in on exactly what it is that you want.
 Think grand-scheme ideology.
 I want to learn how to save money better.
 I want to live a more minimalist lifestyle.
 I want to retire early.
 I want to be able to give more to charity.

 Thinking outside the box and beyond dollar figures can help you better identify your financial goal.

-Pro Tip: If you are creating financial goals for couples, then you both need to contribute to the entire process, starting here with #1, to ensure you are on the same page from the get-go.
+Pro Tip: If you are creating financial goals for couples, then you both need to contribute to the entire process.
+I recommend starting here with #1, to ensure you are on the same page of your common savings goals from the get-go.